 Pre-introduction report - research and development

-Information and steps to help you submit your pre-introduction report for your introduction of chemicals that are only for use in research and development and meet the criteria for a reported introduction.
+Information to help you submit your pre-introduction report for chemicals that are only for research and development use and meet the reported introduction criteria.

 What happens after you submit your pre-introduction report

 Once you’ve submitted your pre-introduction report, you can introduce your chemical.

 Note that our compliance team monitors introductions to make sure they’re authorised under our laws.
 You must keep records about your introductions and give them to us if we ask for them.

 You must at all times ensure that any introduction is in line with the information given in your pre-introduction report.
 If any circumstance of your introduction changes, you must check that it can still be categorised as a reported introduction and, if so, whether you need to vary your pre-introduction report.